-A two-week gun amnesty begins today across the UK.
-In this period people will have an opportunity to dispose of firearms and ammunition safely, with ‘no questions asked’.
+A two-week gun amnesty begins today in the United Kingdom.
+During this time, folks will be able to safely dispose of firearms and ammo with “no questions asked.”

 Who are the police reaching out to?

-The amnesty is directed at two distinct groups of people, firstly those who know they are in possession of illegal weapons or ammunition, and secondly those who are perhaps innocent custodians of a weapon and possibly even unsure as to its legal status, but too frightened to do anything about it.
+The amnesty is aimed at two types of people: those who are aware that they are in possession of illegal weapons or ammunition, and those who are perhaps innocent custodians of a weapon, even if they are unaware of its legal status, but are too afraid to take action.